Introduction

 In Contract Rummy, each card has a specific point value for scoring at the end of the game.
 Here's the breakdown:

-At the end of all rounds, players tally their points based on the cards they’ve collected.
+Players tally their points at the end of all rounds based on their collected cards.
 The player with the least total points wins the game.

 For example, if a player has one ace (20 points), two face cards (20 points), and four number cards (totalling 18 points), along with one joker (15 points), their total score would be 73 points.

-This scoring system encourages players to strategize not only in forming melds but also in minimizing the accumulation of high-value cards, such as aces and face cards.
+This scoring system encourages players to strategize in forming melds and minimizing the accumulation of high-value cards, such as aces and face cards.

 Contract Rummy Tips and Strategies